When and how did you train for graphic design?

 I believe a good design should be always simple, precise, clean and straight to the point.
 I don’t really like designs with exaggerated details and ornaments, which usually abound.
 Simplicity is the best.
 I was always interested in the ethical side of design.
 Personally, using a few basic, simple shapes and colours is the best way to reach your audience and convey the right message – because you are trying to tell something without artifice or special effects.
 A design should be an appetiser, not a buffet.
 I would like to dedicate my profession solely to design icons for signaling.
 From my point of view, it is the work that consists of everything in design: synthesis, illustration and social function.
 Imagine, you can tell a full story, the functionality, and the concept behind it through a small icon.

-4 comments on “16 Clean and Sleek Icon Designs by Romualdo Faura”
+4 responses to “16 Clean and Sleek Icon Designs by Romualdo Faura”

 Leave a Reply